Umami

 Soy sauce, ripe tomatoes and miso are examples of foods rich in umami components.

 Umami (/uːˈmɑːmi/ from うま味, /ja/), or savoriness, is one of the five basic tastes.
 It is characteristic of broths and cooked meats.

 People taste umami through taste receptors that typically respond to glutamates and nucleotides, which are widely present in meat broths and fermented products.
 Glutamates are commonly added to some foods in the form of monosodium glutamate (MSG), and nucleotides are commonly added in the form of disodium guanylate, inosine monophosphate (IMP) or guanosine monophosphate (GMP).
 Since umami has its own receptors rather than arising out of a combination of the traditionally recognized taste receptors, scientists now consider umami to be a distinct taste.

-Foods that have a strong umami flavor include meats, shellfish, fish (including fish sauce and preserved fish such as Maldives fish, katsuobushi, sardines, and anchovies), dashi, tomatoes, mushrooms, hydrolyzed vegetable protein, meat extract, yeast extract, kimchi, cheeses, and soy sauce.
+Food, beverages, or condiments that have a strong umami flavor include meats, shellfish, fish (including fish sauce and preserved fish such as Maldives fish, katsuobushi, sardines, and anchovies), dashi, tomatoes, mushrooms, hydrolyzed vegetable protein, meat extract (Bouillon cubes), yeast extract (beer, Marmite, Vegemite), kimchi, cheeses (Parmesan, Asiago cheese, or blue cheese), as well as sauces such as A1 sauce, Worcestershire sauce, and soy sauce.

 In 1908, Kikunae Ikeda of the University of Tokyo scientifically identified umami as a distinct taste attributed to glutamic acid.
 As a result, in 1909, Ikeda and Saburōsuke Suzuki founded Ajinomoto Co., Inc. which introduced the world's first umami seasoning: monosodium glutamate (MSG), marketed in Japan under the name "Ajinomoto."
 MSG subsequently spread worldwide as a seasoning capable of enhancing umami in a wide variety of dishes.

-In 2000, researchers at the University of Miami identified the presence of umami receptors on the tongue, and in 2006, Ajinomoto’s research laboratories found similar receptors in the stomach.
+In 2000, researchers at the University of Miami identified the presence of umami receptors on the tongue, and in 2006, Ajinomoto's research laboratories found similar receptors in the stomach.

 Etymology

-A loanword from Japanese (うま味), umami can be translated as "pleasant savory taste".
-This neologism was coined in 1908 by Japanese chemist Kikunae Ikeda from a nominalization of umai (うまい) "delicious".
-There is no English equivalent to umami; however, some close descriptions are "meaty", "savory", and "broth-like".
+A loanword from Japanese, umami can be translated as "pleasant savory taste".
+The original word has various orthographies: うまみ, うま味, 旨味, meaning "deliciousness".
+However, in its original sense, it is normally used in its adjectival form umai (うまい, 旨い).

-Umai can also be written as 旨い, leading to the alternative form 旨味, also pronounced umami.
-While the forms are often used interchangeably, in the 1980s Japanese researchers suggested that うま味 should be used for the flavor while 旨味 is a more general sense of a food being delicious.
+The arrangement of glyphs うま味 for umami was proposed in 1908 by Kikunae Ikeda to refer to the particular savory component he was researching.
+While the written forms are often used interchangeably, in the 1980s Japanese researchers suggested that うま味 should be used for the flavor while 旨味 is the more general sense of tasty.